Wandalen/wTools/module/core/former/plan.md

 *   **[2025-05-02/Increment 15] Stuck Point:** Encountered persistent `mismatched types` errors (E0308) related to handling the `WhereClause` obtained from `generic_params::decompose`.
 The compiler expects `Punctuated<WherePredicate, Comma>` but finds `Option<_>`.
 Status: Resolved.
 *   **[2025-05-02/Increment 15] Resolution:** The `mismatched types` error when handling the `WhereClause` was resolved by accessing the `where_clause` directly from `ctx.generics.where_clause` (which is `Option<WhereClause>`) and handling the `Option` and predicates from there, instead of using the `Option<&WhereClause>` returned by `generic_params::decompose`.
 Also fixed a syntax error with an extra brace and a suspicious double reference clone.
 *   **[2025-05-02/Increment 16] Verification:** Standalone constructor logic verified through successful execution of the test suite (`cargo test --package former --test tests`).
 Manual inspection via debug output was not possible with current tools.
+*   **[2025-05-02/Increment 17] Verification:** All clippy warnings and codestyle issues in the `former_enum` module and handlers have been addressed.
+Documentation comments have been updated. `cargo clippy --package former_meta` passes with only minor warnings outside the scope of the refactoring.
+Manual review confirms code quality.
+*   **[2025-05-02/Increment 18] Verification:** Full test suite (`cargo test --package former --test tests`) passes with 233/233 tests successful.
+Final review confirms the refactoring is complete, correct, and integrated.